 In the Industrial Design program, you will learn how to develop new products that are used in our daily lives.
-These may include everything from furniture to mobile apps.
+These may include everything from everyday products to mobile apps.
 You’ll be encouraged to design sustainable products that will last many generations, keeping in mind diverse cultures.

 You’ll learn about research, concept development and making prototypes, You will also study how people behave to better understand what their needs are.